 She dwells with Angels and her God on high.

-She points at him, and cries, oh tremble, murderer!
+She points at him, and cries, oh tremble, murderer!- before 'The hangman comes', 'the drop is falling' and Baker 'fills a murderer's grave'.

 'Tis I, your victim here - that little child!